fbpx

 1. Most Hawaii Activities for Toddlers are FREE

 There is so much to do in Hawaii with toddlers.
-You can take tours that are free for kids 3 and under (just check the age restrictions before you book).
+You can take free tours for kids 3 and under (just check the age restrictions before you book).

 2. You Aren’t Limited to School Breaks

-Vacations are a great way to spend time with your family, but it can be tricky when you have kids in elementary school.
-Only traveling during school breaks is the hardest part because it’s so much more expensive than other times of the year.
+Vacations are a great way to spend time with your family, but they can be tricky when you have kids in elementary school.
+The hardest part is traveling only during school breaks because they are so much more expensive than other times of the year.

-Plus, as your kids get older, they might be involved in sports and other activities that make it harder to get away for a family vacation.
+Plus, as your kids get older, they might be involved in sports and other activities that make it harder to take a family vacation.

 So, take advantage of your flexible schedule while they are still little!